Alzheimer’s Association visited a care service in Japan

 On the afternoon of Tuesday 17 September 2024, Dr Joanne Pike, CEO of the Alzheimer’s Association of America*, Dr Claire Sexton of the Alzheimer’s Association and Mr. Lenny Shallcross of the World Dementia Council (WDC) visited Jasmine Ougi, a small multifunctional at-home care facility in Adachi, Tokyo.

-The visit of the three members is part of the Advancements series of the AAIC (Alzheimer’s Association International Conference), one of the world’s largest international conferences in the field of dementia, which was held in Tokyo from 18 (Wed) to 19 (Thu) September 2024.
-The AAIC Advancements: Modernising Diagnosis, will be held in Tokyo.
+The visit of the three members is part of the Advancements series of the AAIC (Alzheimer’s Association International Conference), one of the world’s largest international conferences in the field of dementia.
+The AAIC Advancements: Modernising Diagnosis was held in Tokyo from 18 (Wed) to 19 (Thu) September 2024.
 Prior to the sectional meeting, the participants visited a dementia care setting in Japan.

 In Japan, long-term care insurance was institutionalised in 2000.
 Still, there are challenges with dementia care, including enabling older people to live as independently as possible and community rehabilitation to prevent them from becoming seriously ill.
 Small-scale multifunctional at-home care was created as a service to address these issues.
 The term ‘small-scale’ refers to the scale of the service, with a registered capacity of 29 people and a daytime capacity of 18 people.
 On the other hand, ‘multifunctional’ means that services such as day care, home visits and overnight stays are provided 24 hours a day, 365 days a year (See Case study: Developing comprehensive community care in Japan – urban planning implications for long term dementia care).